 - 2 cups dried brown or green lentils

-Optional: Chopped fresh herbs, to garnish cooked soup (parsley or basil)
+Optional: Chopped fresh herbs, to garnish the cooked soup (parsley, basil or oregano)

-- Press Cancel to turn the Instant Pot off.
-Add the tomatoes, carrots, garlic, onion powder, garlic powder, salt, thyme, bay leaf, broth, water, lentils and parmesan rind.
-Stir.
+- Press "cancel" to turn the saute function off.
+Add the remaining ingredients: canned tomato, carrots, salt, thyme, bay leaf, broth, water and lentils.
+Stir well.

-- Secure the lid.
-Set steam valve to sealed position.
-Press the Manual button and program the Instant Pot to cook on high pressure for 18 minutes.
+- Cook on high pressure for 15 minutes.
 The pot will take about 20 minutes to come up to pressure.

-- When the steam has released, open the lid and stir in a few handfuls of greens if you want.
-Add salt and pepper to taste.
+- Add salt and pepper to taste.
 Garnish with herbs.

 If you want the lentils to be very soft, then cook the soup for 18 minutes.
 Cooking the lentils for 18 minutes gives the soup a creamier consistency.

 You can use a different type of sausage, but make sure to use raw ground sausage, or even just raw, ground meat.
 Pre-cooked, sliced sausage won't work because it will overcook in the pressure cooker and it won't add flavor to the soup.